Sharp increase in pepper imports from Sri Lanka caps domestic prices

 The success of these new airports is contingent on the ability to attract international traffic

-Heavy arrivals of imported pepper from Sri Lanka have capped the domestic pepper price in India, said the Indian Pepper and Spices Traders, Growers and Planters’ Consortium.
+Heavy arrivals of imported pepper from Sri Lanka have capped the domestic pepper price in India, says the Indian Pepper and Spices Traders, Growers and Planters’ Consortium.

 According to the consortium Kerala coordinator Kishor Shamji, the import of black pepper for domestic use under South Asian Free Trade Agreement (SAFTA) for November 2021 registered a record high of 1,814 tonnes (including 39 tonnes without duty under Indo-Sri Lanka Free Trade Agreement (ISFTA)).
 A year ago, it was 454 tonnes while in November 2019 it stood at 230 tonnes.
 This is a record high in the last three years, he said.